Oink70/VerusPayInstallScripts/README.md

 `./veruspay_chaintools_install.sh`

-When the installer begins, answer the first question "Is this server a REMOTE WALLET server" with N or No to install on the same server as your store.
+When the installer begins, enter "2" and ENTER to install on the same server as your store.

 After the installer completes, you'll have important information displayed.
 WRITE THIS INFORMATION DOWN IN A SECURE PLACE.